emerald-dao/2-fungible-token/README.md

 🎫 Deploy a FungibleToken contract to learn the basics of the Flow blockchain and Cadence.
 You'll use:
 - The local Flow emulator to deploy smart contracts.
-- The local Flow dev wallet to log into test accounts.
+- The local Flow dev wallet to log in to test accounts.
 - A template Next.js app with sample scripts and transactions to interact with your contract.

 🌟 The final deliverable is a DApp that lets users create their own fungible token and transfer them to another account on Flow testnet.